 Note the issue branch was pushed to the

-fork.
-This is convenient as it lets other developers add commits to the
+is convenient as it lets other developers add commits to the pull request.

-This process continues until the issue is resolved and can be merged
+process continues until the issue is resolved and can be merged into

 pull-request command is useful yet relatively unknown.
 The